vdaas/vald/docs/overview/about.md

 ### Why Vald?

 Vald is based on Kubernetes and Cloud-Native architecture, which means Vald is highly scalable.
 You can easily scale Vald by changing Vald's configuration.

 Vald uses the fastest ANN Algorithm [NGT](https://github.com/yahoojapan/NGT) to search neighbors by default, but users can switch to another vector searching engine in Vald to support the best performance for your use case.

-Also, Vald supports auto-healing, to reduce running and maintenance cost.
-Vald implements the backup mechanism to support diaster recovery.
-Whenever Vald Agent is down, the new Vald Agent instance will be created automatically and the data will be recovered automatically.
+Also, Vald supports auto-healing, to reduce running and maintenance costs.
+Vald implements the backup mechanism to support disaster recovery.
+Whenever one of the Vald Agent instances is down, the new Vald Agent instance will be created automatically and the data will be recovered automatically.

 ### How does Vald work?